Tips to create effective Customer Experience Strategies

 6 – The checkout process needs to be streamlined

 This is when the money comes in (or gets stuck).
 You would not want to make this hard for the customer.

-If you make the checkout process too long, you are giving time to your customer to rethink the purchase.
+If you make the checkout process too long, you give your customer time to rethink the purchase.
 Chances are, they might abandon the purchase eventually.

-Make the check out process involve only the essentials.
-More the steps you add, more the risk of losing on the sale.
+Make the checkout process involve only the essentials.
+The more steps you add, the more the risk of losing on the sale.

 You have to acknowledge that time is precious to the customer.
 So, work your checkout process accordingly.